 Universal bills its annual Rock the Universe event, which is held after-hours at Universal Studios Florida, as Florida’s biggest Christian music festival.
-Whether that’s technically true or not, you’ll be more than ready to “rock, ride, and rejoice” when the celebration starts in early September – more than just being a collection of the biggest names in the Christian rock scene, Rock the Universe also encapsulates a few other experiences across its weekend-long event.
+Whether that’s technically true or not, you’ll be more than ready to “rock, ride, and rejoice” when the celebration comes back in January 2022 – more than just being a collection of the biggest names in the Christian rock scene, Rock the Universe also encapsulates a few other experiences across its weekend-long event.
 (Please note that, although a 2021 event was originally announced for January 29 and 30, it has since been pulled due to the ongoing coronavirus pandemic.)

-Rock the Universe was initiated by Universal in 1998 as a way to directly compete with Walt Disney World Resort’s own Christian rockfest, Night of Joy, which had begun 16 years previously; up until 2018, when Disney suddenly pulled the plug on its celebration, the two companies tended to schedule their rival events during the same exact weekend (and they also tend to swap the same musical acts year after year, as well).
+Rock the Universe was initiated by Universal in 1998 as a way to directly compete with Walt Disney World Resort’s own Christian rockfest, Night of Joy, which had begun 16 years previously; up until 2018, when Disney suddenly pulled the plug on its celebration, the two companies tended to schedule their rival events during the same exact weekend (and to also swap the same musical acts back and forth, as well).

-To tip the scale in its own favor, however, Universal has added several sweeteners to the pot over the decades, building out a more robust experience than what Disney typically offers.
-In addition to the main action at the Universal Music Plaza, there is also usually a secondary stage, autograph sessions, a live DJ, candle-lighting ceremony, and a Sunday morning prayer service.
+To tip the scale in its own favor, however, Universal has added several sweeteners to the pot over the decades, building out a more robust experience than what Disney typically offered.
+In addition to the main action at the Universal Music Plaza, there typically also is a secondary stage, autograph sessions, a live DJ, candle-lighting ceremony, and a Sunday morning prayer service.

 Finally, if you arrive as the head of a youth group, special lounges have been set up for you to take a break from all the rocking, riding, and supervising.

 NOTE: since no 2022 details have yet been made available, the following info from ’20 will serve to give you an idea of what to expect.